johndroper/WalrusTurbine/README.md

 1. Put all .scad files in the same directory.
 2. Open [assembly.scad](assembly.scad) in OpenSCAD to see the full assembled model.
-3. Set the explode flag to 1 and have a look around.
-This may be just a wee bit taxing on your machine, so now that you've done that close that scad.
+3. Set the explode flag to 1, save, and have a look around.
+This may be just a wee bit taxing on your machine...

-## Building
+## Physical Assembly

 <img src="WT400/images/explode2.png" title="Turbine" width="500">

+The Walrus Turbine Procedural Engine was used create a denomstration model called the WT400.
+The WT400 is design to be printed on a printer with at least 400 mm build volume in all axis.

 ### Building a WT400
 * [List of the non 3d printable parts and where to buy them.](WT400/parts-list.md)